Centre for Bioengineering and Biotechnology

 Proposal discussions on research collaborations in ageing, e-health, applied math/modelling, energy, environment, digital communications, sustainable cities.
 MITAC research fellowship program for graduate student internships at the Sorbonne.
 Joint lab resources and proposal development discussions.

-2017 - Sorbonne Forminnov grant awarded 130k EUR to create a joint academic exchange and summer school between the universities.
-Planning and coordination in progress.
+2017 - Sorbonne Forminnov grant "BIOMEDInnov", awarded 130k EUR to create a joint academic exchange and summer school between the universities.
+[List of research projects]

 This partnership project is led by CBB member Zoya Leonenko, and aims to establish long-term research collaborations between the University of Waterloo and the University of Bristol (UB), United Kingdom, that will lead to important outcomes both in terms of scientific communications and grant applications.
 It helps to establish collaborations between UW researchers and commercial companies.
 It promotes the newly established Biophysical Society of Canada (BSC) and helped to establish regular annual meetings of the BSC.
 The project also provides excellent international experience for UW’s graduate students and will help to establish national and international relationships with students and faculty to develop Highly Qualified Personnel.